These days we talk about nothing else. The blockade in the Suez Canal.

 Try to think that 1 of these ships, to bring goods from China to Italy, pollutes like 4 million cars.

-Many large European companies use these ships to ship their raw material to Asia, to process it and then come back and put it on the market.
+Many large European companies use these ships to ship their raw material to Asia, to have it processed and then come back and be put on the market.

 And do you know why?

-The huge freighters use it because it costs a trifle and allows you to ensure world trade at lower costs and justify moving goods from one continent to another, just to make it work.
+Huge freighters use it because it costs nothing and allows them to ensure global trade at lower costs and justify moving goods from one continent to another, just to have them processed.

-Thousands of these ships circulate in the seas of the planet.
+Thousands of these ships circulate in the planet's seas.

-Try to think that it would be enough to reduce naval traffic by 0.35% to obtain the same result as the global conversion to the electric car in terms of planet pollution.
+Try to think that it would be enough to reduce naval traffic by 0.35% to obtain the same result as the global conversion to electric cars in terms of pollution of the planet.

-And YOU, what can you do to boycott this sick raw material management system and help our planet in a concrete way?
+And YOU, what can you do to boycott this sick system of raw materials management and help our planet in a concrete way?

-Buy from local, sustainable companies that have made an ethical and circular trade their life mission.
+Buy from local, sustainable companies that have made ethical and sustainable trade for our planet their life mission.

-If you are about to go out and buy what you need to celebrate this Easter, REFLECT!
-Before buying the cheapest product that perhaps to be such, he traveled around the world.
+If you are about to go out and buy what you need to celebrate this Easter, THINK!
+Before purchasing the product, rather than on the label, it is not Italian raw materials but has traveled around the world.

-We are the consumers and if we stop buying imported products that have traveled hundreds of thousands of kilometers on a ship or an airplane, we can stop this havoc.
+We are the consumers and if we stop buying imported products that have traveled hundreds of thousands of kilometers on a ship or plane, we can stop this massacre.

-We consumers are the ones who move supply and demand.
+We consumers are those who move supply and demand.

-If you DON'T look for and DON'T buy a product that comes from the other side of the world, no company will continue to offer it to you.
+If you DO NOT look for and DO NOT buy a product that comes from the other side of the world, no company will continue to offer it to you.

 Happy conscious Easter!